Elon Musk announces Tesla is moving its headquarters from California to Texas

 “It’s tough for people to afford houses and a lot of people have to come in from far away,” he said.
 “There’s a limit to how big you can scale in the Bay Area.”

+He cited Austin’s rapid growth, relatively young population and the presence of a major university with the University of Texas at Austin as factors that fell in the city’s favor.
+And Texas has landed entities such as Oracle and Hewlett Packard Enterprise recently in part by playing up its attractiveness to business.

+“Texas is viewed rightly or wrongly as a business friendly environment and they’ve been actively trying to develop the Austin area as a technology hub,” said Schloetzer.

-Musk threatened last May that a Texas move could be imminent amid California’s shelter-in-place orders.
+Musk threatened last May that a Texas move could be imminent amid California’s shelter-in-place orders, which had prevented him from reopening Tesla’s main production facility in Fremont.

 “Tesla will now move its HQ and future programs to Texas/Nevada immediately,” he wrote on Twitter in May 2020, though a move did not follow then.
 “If we even retain Fremont manufacturing activity at all, it will be dependen[t] on how Tesla is treated in the future.”